TeamHG-Memex/eli5/docs/source/libraries/keras.rst

 Currently ELI5 supports :func:`eli5.explain_prediction` for Keras image classifiers.
 :func:`eli5.explain_prediction` explains image classifications through `Grad-CAM <https://arxiv.org/pdf/1610.02391.pdf>`_.

-The returned :class:`eli5.base.Explanation` object contains some important objects:
+The returned :class:`eli5.base.Explanation` instance contains some important objects (as attributes or properties of each :class:`eli5.base.TargetExplanation` in ``targets`` attribute):

-* ``image`` represents the image that is inputted into the model.
+* ``image`` represents the image input into the model.

+* ``heatmap``  is a grayscale "localization map" (rank 2 (2D) numpy array, with float values in the interval `[0, 1]`).
+The numbers indicate how important the region in the image is for the target class (even if the target class was not the predicted class).
+Higher numbers mean that the region tends to increase the predicted value for a class.
+Lower numbers mean that the region has smaller effect on the predicted class score.

+* ``target`` the integer ID of the class (same as the argument to ``targets`` if one was passed, or the predicted class ID if no argument was passed).

-* ``heatmap``  (property of each :class:`eli5.base.TargetExplanation` in ``targets``) is a grayscale "localization map", roughly indicating regions of importance in the image for the predicted class.
+* ``score`` the output of the network for the predicted class.

 Important arguments to :func:`eli5.explain_prediction` for ``Model`` and ``Sequential``: